Calabi-Yau Varieties with Fibre Structures: Dimension counting for fibered Calabi-Yau manifolds

-\begin{proof} The proof follows from the next steps. \begin{myenumi} \item By \ref{main-theorem-0}, $f_*\Omega^1_{X/Y}(\log \Delta)$ has no flat quotient.
+Now we deal with any semi-stable fiberation $f:X\to Y$ with higher dimension base $Y.$ We obtain the dimension of a general fibre is bounded above by a constant dependent on $Y.$ \begin{proof}[Proof of Theorem \ref{main-theorem-4}] The proof follows from the next steps. \begin{myenumi} \item By \ref{Kollar-decomposition}, $f_*\Omega^1_{X/Y}(\log \Delta)$ has no flat quotient.
 Moreover, $f_*\Omega^1_{X/Y}(\log \Delta)$ is ample on any {\it sufficiently general} curve in $Y.$ We always have: where $n$ is the dimension of a general fibre and also is the rank of the locally free sheaf $f_*\Omega^1_{X/Y}(\log \Delta).$ On the other hand, the non-zero map

 induces that the line bundle $\omega^{-1}_Y=f_*\omega^1_{X/Y}$ is {\it big} and {\it nef}.
 Thus $Y$ is a rationally connected projective manifold and so $\sU=0$ by \ref{main-theorem-1}.